-7. IGP Career Development Courses and IGP Courses Counted as Career Development Courses
+7. IGP Entrepreneurship Courses and IGP Courses Counted as Entrepreneurship Courses

-To fulfill the completion requirements for the doctoral degree program, students must attain at least 4 credits in Career Development Courses and should satisfy all of the Graduate Attributes (GAs) specified in Table A-1 of the "Career Development Courses" in the "Liberal Arts and Basic Science Courses" section of the Guide to Graduate Education and International Graduate Program, or as shown in the box below.
-Students will be evaluated in regard to GA achievements at the time of their degree completion.
-For the courses with two GAs, both GAs may be considered as acquired if students receive the corresponding credits for those courses.
+In order to fulfill the completion requirements for the doctoral degree program, students must attain at least four credits in Entrepreneurship Courses, and should satisfy all of the Graduate Attributes (GAs) specified in Table D-1 of the "Entrepreneurship Courses" listed as "Liberal Arts and Basic Science Courses" in the Guide to Graduate Education and International Graduate Program, as well as shown below.
+Students will be evaluated in regards to GA achievements at the time of their degree completion.
+For courses with two GAs, both GAs stipulated for the courses are considered to be acquired if students attain the corresponding credits for those courses.

-Career Development Courses and Major Courses that enable students to acquire GAs and are recognized as equivalent to the Career Development Courses offered by the Graduate Major, are listed in Table D3 below.
-Students can also acquire GAs and credits by taking the Career Development Courses offered by the Innovator and Inventor Development Platform (IIDP), which are listed under the "Liberal Arts and Basic Science Courses" section in the Guide to Graduate Education and International Graduate Program.
-However, credits attained from courses deemed Career Development Courses can also be counted towards the completion requirements of the doctoral degree program, either for the Major Courses or for the Career Development Courses but not for both.
-Nevertheless, even in the cases where attained credits from these courses are not considered as Career Development Courses, their associated GAs may be considered by the Graduate Major as acquired.
+Entrepreneurship Courses and Major Courses that enable students to acquire GAs and are recognized as equivalent to Entrepreneurship Courses, offered by the Graduate Major, are listed in Table D3 below.
+Students can also acquire GAs and credits by taking the Entrepreneurship Courses offered by the Center for Entrepreneurship Education (CEE) listed as "Liberal Arts and Basic Science Courses" in the Guide to Graduate Education and International Graduate Program.